 Accountability is what turns discussion into action.
 The very first item on your agenda should always be a follow-up on the action items from the last meeting.
 Who was responsible for each task?
 What is the status?
 Was it completed successfully?
 This simple practice creates a powerful feedback loop, ensuring that decisions made in the meeting room translate into tangible results.
 It signals to the entire team that these meetings matter and that their commitments are tracked.
 This consistent follow-up is fundamental to building a culture of continuous improvement and ensuring your QMS evolves effectively over time.

-How to Run a Productive Meeting
+How to Conduct a Productive Meeting

 With a solid agenda in hand, you’re ready to lead the meeting.
 The goal isn’t just to get through the topics, but to foster a collaborative environment where real progress happens.
 Running a productive management review meeting means guiding the conversation, keeping everyone on track, and ensuring the outcomes are clear, actionable, and documented.
 It’s about turning discussion into decisions that strengthen your quality management system and maintain compliance.